 The ESL (Effort, Support & Learning) Reflection Method is a tool that I’ve developed to guide my coaching.
 I have modified it according to the profile of athletes that I work with.
 It is not validated by research but is intuitive and easy to use.

 I recently had the opportunity to share the model at the Para Sport Congress in Bogota, Colombia (see video below), where I explained exactly how the thinking routines associated with Effort, Support and Learning can help foster the Growth Mindset.

-How Best to Make Use of this Reflection Model?
+How Best to Make Use of this Reflection Method?

 I use of a variation of these questions for my post-practice or competition reviews.
 A friend of mine includes these questions in an e-training log for his athletes.
 This tool is versatile and not limited to reviews.

 When I was coaching primary school kids, I had the ESL Reflection Model printed on a standee banner.
 Whenever kids were not attentive, instead of asking them to shut up, I would direct their attention to the thinking routines associated with ‘Effort’, and asked if they could do their best if they weren’t paying attention?

 For those who were attentive, I could reinforce ‘Effort’ by making specific statement such as “Well done!
 It takes Effort to pay attention and you guys will learn quicker when you pay attention!”